top of page

 Probate

-Tipi Wills & Mediation has teamed up with solicitors to provide you with expert probate services.
+Tipi Wills & Planning works with solicitors to provide you with expert probate services.
 It takes a number of years of hands on training and expert qualifications to provide probate services.

-This also means you can have professional executors to name in your Will.
+This also means you can have professional executors for your Will.

 These solicitors can also provide you with Lifetime Trusts.
 Your Will can provide you with trusts that you need once it is effected, but sometimes you would like a trust set up before your Will takes effect.